Nonmonotone local minimax methods for finding multiple saddle points

 The rest of this paper is organized as follows.
-In section~\ref{sec:pre}, the preliminaries for the LMM and the BB method in the optimization theory are provided.
-In section~\ref{sec:nmlmm}, the normalized ZH-type and normalized GLL-type nonmonotone step-size rules are introduced for the LMM and analyzed with their feasibility and convergence results.
-Then, the GBBLMM is presented in section~\ref{sec:gbblmm} by constructing the explicit BB-type trial step-size of the nonmonotone step-size search rule.
-Further, in section~\ref{sec:numer}, extensive numerical results are stated and compared with traditional LMMs.
-Finally, some concluding remarks are provided in section~\ref{sec:con}.
+In Sect.~\ref{sec:pre}, the preliminaries for the LMM and the BB method in the optimization theory are provided.
+In Sect.~\ref{sec:nmlmm}, the normalized ZH-type nonmonotone step-size rule is introduced to the LMM and its corresponding feasibility and global convergence are analyzed.
+Then, the GBBLMM is presented in Sect.~\ref{sec:gbblmm} by constructing an explicit BB-type trial step-size of the nonmonotone step-size search rule.
+Further, in Sect.~\ref{sec:numer}, extensive numerical results are stated and compared with traditional LMMs.
+Finally, some concluding remarks are provided in Sect.~\ref{sec:con}.